 When scanning (or - more precisely, for us at least - converting) slides and negatives to digital images, one of the most problematic issues is that of dust and dirt on the original image film, which becomes very evident when the image is converted to digital form.
 Companies who process large volumes of slides in bulk try to use automated software programs (like "Digital ICE") to correct and remove these defects, but their success is limited, at best.
 For example, follow this link take a look at the results when slides were scanned byCostco.

-Our process involves taking each individual image and inspecting it - and then correcting it - for any traces of dirt or dust.
+Our "Premier Service" process involves taking each individual image and inspecting it - and then correcting it - for any traces of dirt or dust.
 This is an approach you are not likely to find at any of the large commercial operations, either in stores or on the web.

-To give you and example of the kid of results you can expect from us, one of our clients, Ken Wright, was generous enough to grant us permission to present some of the images we converted for him from his 35mm slide collection as examples of our work product.
+To give you and example of the kind of results you can expect from us, one of our clients, Ken Wright, was generous enough to grant us permission to present some of the images we converted for him from his 35mm slide collection as examples of our work product.
 Ken's comment about our work was: "I appreciate what a good job you did to scan them so cleanly.
 I will recommend you to friends with no hesitation."

 Because contaminants show up most readily in images which include large areas of sky, or water, or clouds, we have selected images of that type for your inspection.
 The images should be viewed at a large size to fully appreciate them.
 (Note: because these images are large files, to allow you to zoom in on them, they may take a while to load.)